euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 ### Built Bike

-From the frame, building the bike wasn't so bad!
+From the frame, building the bike was relatively straightforward.
 The main important realization here was that my original plan, to recycle parts from an old steel bike, was doomed to failure.
-The steel bike had a quill stem, but the kit required an integrated headset.
-The bottom bracket was also incompatible.
+The steel bike had a quill stem, but the kit required an integrated headset, bottom bracket incompatible, etc etc.

 After getting through those small hurdles though, I ended up with this beauty!